markwkidd/cushaw-handbook/recipes/roasted-cushaw-and-puree.md

 5. Place the cushaw pieces on the baking tray with the inside downward.
 For neck pieces, this means placing the "cut side" downward.

 6. If all of your pieces are the same thickness, then you only need to set one timer.
-Squash which begin at room temperature with flesh up to 1.5 inches thick can be roasted in approximately one hour.
-Ticker flesh should be roasted for a longer period of time.
+Squash which begin at room temperature with flesh up to 1.5 inches thick can be roasted in approximately 1 hour and 15 minutes.
+Thicker flesh should be roasted for a longer period of time.

 7. One the fruit cools sufficiently, use a large spoon or scoop to separate the roasted flesh from the rind.
 Use a potato masher, food processor, or similar approach to mix the flesh until it reaches puree consistency.